adamkelker/azure-network-protocols/README.md

 </p>
 <p>

-  Click next until we get to the networking page again.

-  The networking should automatically give us the virtual network from VM1 as well as the subnet.
+ We get to the next step by clicking "Next" repeatedly until we reach the networking page again.
+At this stage, the networking settings will automatically provide us with the virtual network from VM1, along with the associated subnet.

 <p>
 <img src="https://imgur.com/3fQXRcw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>